-Also, Spain offers a special tax regime for expats who are on a temporary assignment in the country.
-In order to take advantage of it, you must meet specific requirements, but it allows expats the opportunity to opt out of the progressive tax rate (flat rate of 24%), as well as avoid paying taxes on foreign sourced income.
+Also, Spain taxes for expats offer a special tax regime for those who are on a temporary assignment in the country.
+In order to take advantage of it, you must meet specific requirements, but it allows expats the opportunity to opt-out of the progressive tax rate (flat rate of 24%), as well as avoid paying taxes on foreign sourced income.

 Tax Treaty Between the US and Spain

 There is a tax treaty in place between the US and Spain, which helps determine to which country different types of US tax for expats should be paid and at what point they should be paid.
 The purpose of the treaty is to ensure taxes are paid to the right country.
 Navigating the treaty on your own can be a bit complicated, so it’s a good idea to consult with an expat tax professional if you’re unsure of the requirements for your situation.